Coronavirus, stress, and mental health

 Connect with your loved ones using technology

-Physical isolation from your loved ones can be very difficult, especially when anxieties are high.
-Calling, video chatting, emailing, or texting your family and friends can help ease your fears, keep your mind off the negative, and remind you that there are people who love and support you -- even from afar.
+Creating (and continuing) a habit of calling, video chatting, emailing, or texting your family and friends can help ease your fears, keep your mind off the negative, and remind you that there are people who love and support you -- even from afar.
 Try to find a regular time each day to check in on each other, so you have something to look forward to.

 Find online support communities